Call Now

 These recommendations may seem onerous, but as is often said, an “ounce of prevention is worth a pound of cure.”
 Spending the time and money to set up a proper pre-nuptial agreement may save you a tremendous amount in the long-run.
 While pre-nuptial agreements have their limits, they have a key place in divorce pre-planning and are valuable tools in certain situations.

-This blog post was written by attorneys at Ciyou & Dixon, P. C. who handle the full spectrum of domestic issues, ranging from premarital agreements to divorces to appeals.
+This blog post was written by attorneys at Dixon & Moseley, P. C. who handle the full spectrum of domestic issues, ranging from premarital agreements to divorces to appeals.
 We hope it has provided you with useful information in understanding the full range of rights and remedies under Indiana divorce law.
 This blog is not a solicitation for legal services or specific legal advice.
 It is an advertisement.

 1. Code § 31-11-3-5(b).
 Note that this only applies if the child or children may be adversely affected.
 If there is a provision that obligates a party to “do more” than may be required under the Indiana Child Support Guidelines, it may be enforceable.
 For example, if A agrees in a pre-marital agreement that upon a divorce, he or she has to pay $1,000 per week in child support, A may find themselves paying $1,000 per week even though his or her obligation would be less if he or she never entered into an agreement and child support was determined by a circuit or superior court.